Vestfold Line: Larvik−Porsgrunn−Skien

 In 2018, the original single-track route between Farriselva (Larvik) at lake Farris and Porsgrunn (via Oklungen) was abandoned in favour of a newbuilt double-track high-speed bypass, using several tunnels and not-so-small bridges.
 Alongside Skienselva, Vestfold Line gets northward to Skien.

 Service

 Revenue traffic on the line is nearly exclusively provided by Vy as a regional service, numbered RE11.
 These continue southwards along the Bratsberg Line to Grenland towns of Porsgrunn and Skien and northwards along the Drammen and Asker Line to Oslo and onwards via the Gardermoen Line to Oslo Airport, Gardermoen and the Dovre Line to Lillehammer.
 Trains operate with a fixed hourly service, with additional trains during rush-hour.

 Vy uses Class 70 and 74 electric multiple units on the line.
-Vy freighted 1.7 million passengers on the line in 2012, making it the busiest regional rail service provided by Vy.
+NSB freighted 1.7 million passengers on the line in 2012, making it the busiest regional rail service provided by NSB.
 Vy provides an included shuttle service from Sandefjord Airport Station to Sandefjord Airport, Torp, which takes four minutes.
 The Vestfold Line is occasionally used by rerouted freight trains along the Sørlandet Line when that line is closed between Drammen and Nordagutu.